holoviz/panel/doc/tutorials/basic/panes.md

 :::{note}
 A *Pane* is a component that can display an object.
 It takes an `object` as an argument.

-A *Pane* is defined as a component that inherits from the `PaneBase` class.
 :::

 :::{note}